What is a hydroxyurea-induced cutaneous ulcer?

 Hydroxyurea-induced cutaneous ulcer is a painful ulcer on the lower leg of a patient on high-dose long-term treatment with hydroxyurea.
-Ulcers are the most common adverse cutaneous effect, reported in 9% of patients undergoing hydroxyurea treatment for chronic myeloproliferative disorders.
+Ulcers are a common adverse cutaneous effect, reported in up to 10% of patients undergoing long-term hydroxyurea treatment for chronic myeloproliferative disorders.

 Hydroxyurea-induced cutaneous ulcer

 Hydroxyurea-induced cutaneous ulcers develop in middle-aged or elderly patients (median age 67 years) with chronic myeloproliferative disorders actively being treated and maintained on hydroxyurea.
+The ulcers typically develop after 5 years or more of treatment.
 A female predominance (61%) has been reported.
 The most commonly associated myeloproliferative disease reported has been essential thrombocythaemia.
 Arterial and venous insufficiency may be present, but is not a requirement.

 A cumulative toxic effect is believed to be involved in the development of the ulcer.
 Ulcer formation during hydroxyurea treatment is likely to be multifactorial in origin, including due to cytotoxic effects on epidermal basal keratinocytes and vascular endothelial cells, inhibition of collagen formation, and disturbance of the microvascular circulation.